larsvilhuber/MobZ/README.md

 ### Bootstrap cluster assignments

 This dataset contains the 1000 realizations of the commuting zones from our paper.
 It can be used to crosswalk county fips codes to commuting zone realizations.
-The naming convention for the commuting zones in our data is CL + (fips of largest county by residence labor force), but otherwise are arbitrary.

 Filename: **`bootclusters_jtw1990_moe.{csv,sas7bdat}`** (for technical reasons, the `dta` file has a `_new` suffix)